toajs/toa/doc/guide.md

 ### Events

+#### 'close'
+Emitted after a HTTP request closed, indicates that the socket has been close.

 #### 'end'
-Emitted after respond() was called.
-Indicates that body was sent.
+Emitted after respond() was called, indicates that body was sent.

-#### 'finished'
+#### 'finish'
-Emitted after a HTTP request closes, finishes, or errors.
+Emitted after a HTTP response finished.

+#### 'error'
 A context always listen `'error'` event by `ctx.onerror`. `ctx.onerror` is a immutable error handle.
-So you can use `ctx.emit(error)` to deal with your exception or error.
+So you can use `ctx.emit('error', error)` to deal with your exception or error.

 ### API